TeamFAPS/PSVita-RE-tools/PSVita-ELF-builder/release/README.md

 # PSVita-ELF-rebuilder by CelesteBlue

-Credits: zecoxao for the method to rebuild ELF from segments
+Credits: zecoxao for the method to rebuild ELF from segments, vitasdk for vita-make-fself

 ## Usage :